ChesterLen/Python-OOP/Classes and Objects - Exercises/README.txt

 	       print(margarita.add_extra('cheese', 1, 1))

     5. To-do List
-In this exercise, we are going to create a whole project step-by-step, starting with the project structure:
+You are tasked to create two classes: a Task class and a Section class.
     project
       __init__.py
       section.py